Touille/ED-Warthog-Target-Script/README.md

 - [x] Easy Led Configuration : You can chose what you want to be assigned (Settings File)
 - [x] Throttle LED intensity On The Fly (S3 + Friction Control Axis)
 - [x] Throttle LED Intensity on Idle Throttle states.
 (Setup In Settings File.
 Default is Backlight Throttle LED is OFF (ThrottleLEDOnIDLE in settings file))
+- [ ] Support Flashing Led (for now, only configured for Capture video and streaming video LED (Shadowplay or Relive) is you activate it and change default LED to respective one : settings file)

 ### PIP: